 Purchase protection and trip insurance

-The Freedom Rise offers purchase protection for the first 120 days after purchase against damage or theft, up to $500 per claim and $50,000 per account.
-The card also offers an extended warranty on a U.S. manufacturer's warranty of three years or less.
+The Freedom Rise offers purchase protection, which covers you against damage or theft for the first 120 days after purchase, up to $500 per claim and $50,000 per account.
+The card also includes an additional year of an extended warranty on a U.S. manufacturer's warranty of three years or less.

-You also get trip cancellation/interruption insurance when you use your card to pay for travel.
-If your trip is canceled or interrupted for a covered reason, you can be reimbursed up to $1,500 per person and $6,000 per trip for prepaid, non-refundable passenger fees.
+Trip cancellation and interruption insurance benefits are available when you use your card to pay for travel.
+If your trip is canceled or interrupted for a covered reason, you can be reimbursed up to $1,500 per person and $6,000 per trip for prepaid, non-refundable passenger fares.

 Related: Best Credit Cards With Free Travel Insurance